Cash-rich defense contractors turn to mergers and acquisitions as growth evaporates

 During the 1990s, the end of the Cold War and a resulting downturn in Pentagon spending triggered an unprecedented wave of consolidation in the aerospace and defense (A&D) industry.
 By the time the dust settled a decade or so later, the number of A&D primes had shrunk to 12 from 30.
 Names such as McDonnell Douglas, AlliedSignal, Hughes Aircraft, United Defense and TRW vanished altogether.
 Now that a new downturn in defense spending is under way in the U.S. and Europe, the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "As Defense Downturn Takes Hold, Companies Turn To M&A".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "As Defense Downturn Takes Hold, Companies Turn To M&A".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.